'The Price of Truth': why the Holodomor film sparked heated discussion in the USA

 "Famine was one of the worst crimes of the 20th century, but it still needs to enter the global consciousness in a way that reflects its scale and the consequences of that tragedy," the Atlantic Council website said.

 That lengthy "whitening" of the Stalinist famine in Ukraine, which was carried out by the Moscow correspondent of The New York Times, Walter Duranty, turned out to be convenient for an international audience, Plokhiy notes.
-In his opinion, then the world was more concerned about Hitler's coming to power in Germany and the economic consequences of the Great Depression - so there was little demand for a confrontation with the Kremlin in the early 1930s.
+In his opinion, then the world was more concerned about Hitler's coming to power in Germany and the economic consequences of the Great Depression - therefore there was little demand for a confrontation with the Kremlin in the early 1930s.

 "There can be no happy Hollywood-style ending in the Holodomor films, but at least at the end (the film) told the story," Plokhy notes.